arne-strout-icrossing/grunt-imagemagick/README.md

 # grunt-imagemagick

-Adds utility tasks for grunt which use ImageMagick
+Adds utility tasks for grunt to access ImageMagick via the node_imagemagick package.
+You will need to have image magick CLI tools installed as described in the node_imagemagick readme. see [node-imagemagick]

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-imagemagick`